f102mithunysypdlcjr-pixel/BareLauncherv3/README.md

 > The launcher Android TV deserves.

 A minimal, fast, ad-free, telemetry-free launcher for Android TV, Google TV, and Fire TV.
-Built for low-end TV boxes and old TVs where every megabyte of RAM and every dropped frame is felt.
+Built for TV boxes and TVs where every megabyte of RAM and every dropped frame is felt.

 - Pure Java.
 Zero runtime dependencies in the production APK.
 - No ads.
 No telemetry.
 No trackers.
 No analytics.
 No background services.
 - Smooth D-pad navigation, optimised scrolling, instant app launching.
-- Hide apps, reorder apps, and remap remote shortcut keys (Red / Green / Yellow / Blue / Menu / Subtitle) without an Accessibility Service.
+- Hide apps, reorder apps, and remap remote shortcut keys (Red / Green / Yellow / Blue / Menu / Subtitle) without an Accessibility Service (works only when you are on home screen).

 ---